How CAD Scanning Improves Accuracy in Product Design and Engineering

 2. Parametric CAD

-With tools such as SolidWorks, CATIA, and Autodesk Inventor, engineers can draw parts and assemblies in 3D.
+With tools such as SolidWorks, CATIA, and Autodesk Inventor, engineers draw parts and assemblies in 3D.
 3D CAD is essential for detailed visualization, assemblies, and design simulations.

 4. Direct CAD